suryanshcode2601/sankalp-govlink/README.md

+# this is not the updated and latest readme

 # GovConnect – AI-Powered Civic Issue Reporting Platform

 GovConnect is a prototype civic-tech platform that allows citizens to report local infrastructure problems (potholes, broken street lights, water leaks, etc.).